 We also went completely paperless in 2015, released an updated website, joined the conversation on LinkedIn and Twitter, and released our first eBook, A Guide to Debris Shield Manufacturing & Procurement.

 In 2016, ULC celebrated our 100th year in business with valued customers as well as all the employees who worked to get us to 100 years.

-In 2016, ULC also expanded capabilities to include spherical polishing, Max became the Empowered Official for all Export Controls, we published two new educational eBooks, Pioneering in Polishing with OptiPro Pro 160P and A Guide to Thin Film Coating, and launched our online store featuring 5 different product lines; Test Plates / Mirror Blanks, Colored Filters, Witness Samples, High Power Laser Mirrors and Laser Debris Shields.
+In 2016, ULC also expanded capabilities to include spherical polishing, Max became the Empowered Official for all Export Controls, we published two new educational eBooks, Pioneering in Polishing with OptiPro Pro 160P and A Guide to Thin Film Coating, and launched our online store, featuring Test Plates / Mirror Blanks and Laser Debris Shields.